CobayaSampler/cobaya/docs/input.rst

 Input and invocation
 ====================

 The input of cobaya consists of a collection of Python dictionaries specifying the different parts of the code to use (likelihoods, theory codes and samplers) and which parameters to sample and how.
-In practice, this information is provided as a text file in the `YAML <https://en.wikipedia.org/wiki/YAML>`_ language, which is so simple that you don't even have to learn it.
+This information is often provided as a text file in the `YAML <https://en.wikipedia.org/wiki/YAML>`_ language, which is so simple that you don't even have to learn it.

 .. _in_example: